Yxwww/yuxi-site/posts/darkmode.md

 ## Process

-Adding darkmode is fairly straightforward process, it can be mainly summerized as:
+Adding darkmode is a fairly straightforward process, it can be mainly summerized as:

 - Enable user to set theme preference with `<ThemePrefToggleBtn />`
 - Store theme preferencee with `useLocalStorage`
-- render out darkmode based on user preference or system preference
+- Render out darkmode based on user preference

-There are two issues that I ran into makes it a bit tricky:
+Two issues that I fixed:

 - resolve hydration issue with `useMounted`
 - resolve "flash" issue where light always gets rendered first for a short period before rendering darkmode